 Therapeutic area: Cystic fibrosis

-The ECFS (European Cystic Fibrosis Society) is a learned Society of European and international expert in all fields of cystic fibrosis (CF).
-Mission Statement: The European Cystic Fibrosis Society is an international community of scientific and clinical professionals committed to improving survival and quality of life for people with CF by promoting high quality research, education and care.
+The European Cystic Fibrosis Society (ECFS) is an international community of scientific and clinical professionals committed to improving survival and quality of life for people with CF by promoting high quality research, education and care.

 Therapeutic area: Paediatric Rheumatology